marcusburghardt/ansible-role-git/files/GIT_HINTS.md

 Using TOKENS you can really easily replace, revoke and work with very granular TOKENS to reduce the risks in case of a leakage.

+## Gitlab
+Here I also recommend to use HTTPS + TOKENS with proper permission and a reasonable expiration date.
+With Gitlab, until the moment I am write this, I didn't find a similar approach as `gh auth login` for Github.
+However, it is possible to use a local credential file as well documented [here](https://git-scm.com/docs/git-credential-store#_storage_format).

 # Basic Stuff
 ## Branches
 ### Check the current branches